kinderp/teaster/README.md

 ![alt text](https://github.com/kinderp/teaster/blob/master/diagram1.png)

+# Auto Installation

+run `docker-compose up`into the root dir

 # Manual Installation

-A complete docker compose dev env is not ready yet, sorry.

-But you can install all the necessary parts manually :)
+You can install all the necessary parts manually :)

 Please, follow the below instructions